Stop the Pain of a Cervical Disc Herniation

 As for treatment, Dr. Siegal can make several recommendations based on the patient’s needs.
 About 90% of patients with a cervical disc herniation heal within 6-8 weeks.
 Treatment initially involves noninvasive procedures or blocks for pain control and management.
 If the patient does not respond favorably, he can perform a surgical procedure known as a discectomy.

-With this minimally disruptive treatment, Dr. Siegal can either fix the problem from the front of the neck or from the back of the neck.
+With this minimally disruptive treatment, Dr. Siegal can either fix the problem from the front of the neck or the back of the neck.
 With either approach from the front or back of the neck, the disc herniation is removed with a microscope called a microdiscectomy.
-This minimizes the risk/exposure to the spine, nerves and spinal cord and relieves pressure from the nerves or nerve roots.
+This minimizes the risk/exposure to the spine, nerves, and spinal cord and relieves pressure from the nerves or nerve roots.
 Sometimes hardware is inserted into the spinal column to provide stabilization.

 Healing After Cervical Disc Herniation Surgery

 Following a discectomy, patients must rest.
 Dr. Siegal also prescribes pain medication as needed for about a week.
 For a period depending on the procedure performed, patients should avoid activities that could irritate/stress the cervical spine.
 While there is a recovery time of several months, this surgery provides incredible results.
 To learn more about cervical disc herniation surgery, please call us or schedule an appointment online today.